DanielFNG/APO-Inverse-Model/README.md

+# Branch info: MBBC
+This branch is for adding model-based Bayesian optimisation for control.
+Trying to replicate the results or similar results from Ding et al. 2018 but using a model-based approach.
+Leveraging the benefits of using a biomechanical model in combination with experimental data.

 # ExOpt
 ExOpt is a framework for optimisation-based design and control of exoskeletons.
 It is primarily written in Matlab, on top of the OpenSim Matlab API, but contains code in C++ to use the Simbody dynamics simulator.
 It is written in an object oriented style.